 Hydraulic connections mate pipes, hoses or tubes together or to components such as cylinders, pumps, valves or ports in other equipment.
-They are used to complete a leak free hydraulic fluid system.
+They are used to ensure that they do not experience a hydraulic system leak.
 These components combine to ensure the system is free of leaks or other failure under high pressures.
-Because of certain connection configurations and applications, flange fittings or separate flanges are the best or sometimes the only practical solution to make an efficient and leak free connection.
+Because of certain connection configurations and applications, hydraulic flange fittings or separate flanges are the best or sometimes the only practical solution to make an efficient and leak free connection.

 There are two primary types of flanges: